Axel Springer SE: Alleged pro-American bias

-Accusations of editorial interference in Poland
+Alleged editorial interference in Poland

 In 2017, Mark Dekan of Ringier Axel Springer Polska expressed support for European unity and the role of free media in a letter to employees, amidst political debates in Poland.
 His comments, which included criticism of Jarosław Kaczyński, and highlighted the company's values and the importance of European integration, especially among younger Poles, was interpreted by critics as editorial interference.

-Abuse of power and sexual harassment
+Alleged sexual harassment

 In March 2021, Der Spiegel reported accusations that the editor of Bild, Julian Reichelt, had promoted several young female employees in exchange for sex and sought to buy their silence before dismissing them.
 This was followed up by a similar report in the New York Times in October 2021.
 These allegations were investigated by Axel Springer, which initially supported Reichelt.
 However, following further scrutiny, the company ultimately decided to dismiss him.

-Anti-Muslim and anti-Palestinian bias
+Alleged Islamophobia

-Liz Fekete criticized Axel Springer-owned Welt and Axel Springer CEO Mathias Döpfner in 2024 for their anti-Muslim and anti-Palestinian bias, suggesting falsely that Muslim immigrants are the main source of antisemitism, ignoring that the majority of antisemitic incidents are actually caused by the far-right.
+Liz Fekete criticized Axel Springer-owned Welt and Axel Springer CEO Mathias Döpfner in 2024 for what she considered anti-Muslim and anti-Palestinian bias, in particular their claim that Muslim immigrants are the main source of antisemitism.
 She also criticized the company for uncritically adopting Israel's talking points on the Middle East conflict, to the disadvantage of Palestinians.

 Axel Springer has also been accused of making profits from illegal settlements in the Occupied Palestinian territories.
-Axel Springer’s Israeli classified ads website Yad2 is the largest classifieds site in Israel.
+Axel Springer's Israeli classified ads website Yad2 is the largest classifieds site in Israel.
 The website publishes real estate listings across Israel, including rental apartments and sales in Israeli settlements that are considered illegal under international law.
 While private users can use the website for free, business users have to pay and many a times these real estate brokers and agents are selling or renting properties in illegal settlements.
 German public broadcasting criticized Axel Springer in 2024 for taking their pro-Israel mission too far and that they therefore believe Palestinians and anyone who expresses criticism of Israel "must be discredited and then written against", especially criticizing it for a news report which doxed and discredited several pro-Palestinian student protesters.